-Additional parking was needed to support a 240,000 square foot expansion of the Seattle Cancer Care Alliance (SCCA) in Seattle.
+Additional parking was needed to support a 240,000 square foot expansion of the Fred Hutch Cancer Center’s South Lake Union campus in Seattle.
 However, the narrow, rectangular site posed a challenge.
 In order to accommodate the required number of spaces, parking would need to be provided via park-on ramps.

 This posed a disadvantage to patients with mobility issues who might struggle to navigate the sloping ramps.
-As the patient experience was paramount to the SCCA, an alternative solution was needed.
+As the patient experience was paramount to Fred Hutch, an alternative solution was needed.

-To meet the standard of care SCCA wished to provide its patients, a WÖHR, fully automated parking Multiparker 730 system was selected to provide the 180 parking spaces needed to support the expansion.
+To meet the standard of care Fred Hutch wished to provide its patients, a WÖHR, fully automated parking Multiparker 730 system was selected to provided the 160 parking spaces needed to support the expansion.

-Patients will drop their vehicles off with a valet attendant and be able to continue to their appointments with minimal stress.
-Valets will then deliver the vehicles into the automated system via a transfer cabin, which will select an open spot and store the car until it is needed again.
-In keeping with the SCCA’s goal of improving the patient experience, the system will be able to return vehicles within approximately two minutes.
+Patients drop their vehicles off with a valet attendant and continue to their appointments with minimal stress.
+Valets then deliver the vehicle into the automated system via a transfer cabin, which selects an open spot and stores the car until it is needed again.
+In keeping with Fred Hutch’s goal of improving the patient experience, the system was designed to return vehicles within approximately two minutes.

 - Owner: Seattle Cancer Care Alliance